NeilNie/Done/Pods/Eureka/README.md

 Eureka automatically adds a button row when we create a insertable multivalued section.
 We can customize how the this button row looks like as we explained before. `showInsertIconInAddButton` property indicates if plus button (insert style) should appear in the left of the button, true by default.

 There are some considerations we need to have in mind when creating insertable sections.
 Any row added to the insertable multivalued section should be placed above the row that Eureka automatically adds to insert new rows.
 This can be easily achieved by adding these additional rows to the section from inside the section's initializer closure (last parameter of section initializer) so then Eureka adds the adds insert button at the end of the section.

+#### Editing mode

+By default Eureka will set the tableView's `isEditing` to true only if there is a MultivaluedSection in the form.
+This will be done in `viewWillAppear` the first time a form is presented.

 For more information on how to use multivalued sections please take a look at Eureka example project which contains several usage examples.